Sourdough Starter Instructions

 - Place your jar on some scales, empty the pot of starter into it then zero the scales.
 If you can’t zero your scales, just write down the weight.

-- Add 20g of strong bread flour, 20ml of warm water and stir until you have a smooth paste.
+- Add 20g of strong bread flour, 20ml of warm water (avoid highly chlorinated water) and stir until you have a smooth paste.

 - Put a top on and place the container in a warm place.
 A sunny window sill, airing cupboard or shelf above a radiator works.
 You’re aiming for something at least 21c, a bit warmer is OK to kick it off, but not too hot.

 - Keep checking to look for bubbling to start, it could take just an hour at mid-twenties Celsius, or may take a day or two if the temperature is very low.